ContextMapper/contextmapper.github.io/_news/2019-08-30-service-decomposition-as-a-series-of-architectural-refactorings.md

 author: Stefan Kapferer
 ---

-The Context Mapper project is developed as part of term projects at [HSR](https://www.hsr.ch).
+The Context Mapper project is developed as part of term projects at [HSR](https://www.ost.ch) (former "HSR").
 The newest Context Mapper feature, the
 [Architectural Refactorings (ARs)](/docs/architectural-refactorings/), are a result of our latest project "**Service Decomposition as a Series of Architectural Refactorings**".

 ## Abstract